Galois' Professor's Revenge: Acknowledgments

 \section{Acknowledgments}

-Loi is supported by INdAM and GNSAGA - Gruppo Nazionale per le Strutture Algebriche, Geometriche e le loro Applicazioni, by GOACT - Funded by Fondazione di Sardegna and partially funded by PNRR e.INS Ecosystem of Innovation for Next Generation Sardinia (CUP F53C22000430001, codice MUR ECS00000038).
+A. Loi and M. Damele are supported by INdAM and GNSAGA - Gruppo Nazionale per le Strutture Algebriche, Geometriche e le loro Applicazioni and by the project ProBiKi of Fondazione di Sardegna (Italy).
+M. Damele also acknowledges the support and hospitality of the University of Valencia, where part of this work was conducted during a research stay..
 Mereb is supported by grants CONICET PIP 11220210100220CO, and UBACyT 20020220100065BA.
 Vendramin is supported by OZR3762 of Vrije Universiteit Brussel and FWO Senior Research Project G004124N.